 - Select ‘Scrub name servers’ to remove name server records altogether.

 5a.
-If you select ‘Set custom name servers’ you will be prompted to enter each name server into the text field and click ‘Add’
+If you select ‘Set new name servers...’ you will be prompted to enter each name server into the text field and click ‘Add’.

 6. When you’re finished adding your name servers, click the green ‘Save Changes’ button.